skokielibrary/spl-content/_content/annabelle/about--index.markdown

 ##Library Vision

 Skokie Public Library is the heart of a vibrant village where people of all ages and cultures engage in lifelong learning and discovery while actively participating in the life of the community.

+Do we need to include the links to all the subpages in the About section?